andrik746/debricked-task/README.md

 ```

 #### Add mock username and password to localStorage
-for example for Google Chrome
+For example for Google Chrome go to:
-got to developer tools/application/local storage/http://localhost:8080/
+Developer tools/Application/Local storage/http://localhost:8080/
-  add username and password for debricked.com
+Then add your username and password for debricked.com